fenok/articles/body-stretching/body-stretching.en.md

 }
 ```

-It seems that Chrome has a bug where the `body` height can get out of sync with the viewport height on the browser height change.
-Aside from that, the issue is really solved, but now we have to fix the `html` height.
-If that's the case, why shouldn't we use an older, more robust solution?
+This solution has a minor glitch: there seems to be a bug in Chrome which makes the `body` height get out of sync with the viewport height when the browser height changes.
+Aside from that, this approach solves the issue.

+However, we now have to fix the `html` height.
+If that's the case, shouldn't we use an older, more robust solution?

 ## The old-school way

-We couldn't get rid of fixing the `html` height, so let's try the good old way that involves passing a 100% height from the `html`.
+Since we couldn't avoid fixing the `html` height, let's try the good old way that involves passing a 100% height from the `html`.

-Let's set `min-height: 100%` to the `body`, where 100% is the full height of the parent (the `html` element).
-Percentage height requires the parent to have a fixed height, so we have to set `height: 100%` to the `html`, fixing its height to full viewport height.
+Let's apply `min-height: 100%` to the `body`, where 100% is the full height of its parent (namely, the `html` element).
+A percentage height on a child requires the parent to have a fixed height, so we have to apply `height: 100%` to the `html`, thereby fixing its height to the full viewport height.

-By the way, in case of mobile browsers, percentage height for an `html` is calculated relative to the _minimal_ viewport height, so the scroll issue mentioned above is not present anymore!
+Since the percentage height of an `html` element in mobile browsers is calculated relative to the _minimal_ viewport height, the above-mentioned scroll issue doesn't bug us anymore!

 ```css
 html {